What Is a Wholesale Mortgage Lender?

 Do wholesale lenders have better rates and fees?

 Wholesale lenders have access to a wide range of loan products, which often means more competitive rates and fees.
-A mortgage broker can negotiate with a wholesale lender on behalf of a borrower and potentially obtain a better rate or fee.
+A mortgage broker can negotiate with a wholesale lender on behalf of a borrower and potentially secure a better rate or lower fees.

 Can I negotiate my loan terms with a wholesale mortgage lender?